samjoea/fullstack-open/README.md

 ## My submissions for course Full Stack Open 2022
 ___
 0. part0
-This part is about the fundamentals of Web apps.
-How the browser interract with the various servers to display or render a service to an end user
+<p>This part is about the fundamentals of Web apps.
+How the browser interract with the various servers to display or render a service to an end user</p>

 1. part1
 2. part2